Why study MSc Cognitive Neuroscience at BU?

-A Bachelors Honours degree with 2:2, or equivalent in a required subject.
+A Bachelors Honours degree with a 2:2 in a required subject.

 International entry requirements:

 If English is not your first language you'll need IELTS (Academic) 6.5 with a minimum of 5.5 in each component, or equivalent.
 For more information see our full entry requirements.